comboshreddies/kubectl-tks/README.md

 More info about each script can be found out by tks info <script name>, will be explained below.

+If you want to use some other sequence.json config file you can always use -f other_sequence_file.json For example one can have separate sequence.json for apt-based containers, and separate for yum-based containers, and separate for apk, but you can keep them in one file using podMap - more about that below.

 ### tks shortcuts